haoanhh192/haoo192/Assets/JMO Assets/Toony Colors Pro/!ToonyColorsPro Readme.txt

 See the documentation to learn more!
 - Added "Cat Demo LWRP" scene (extract it from the "Cat Demo LWRP.unitypackage" file)
 - Shader Generator: Added "VertExmotion" support (under "Special Effects")
-- Shader Generator: Enabled Dithered Shadows when using Alpha Testing with Dithered Transparency
+- Shader Generator: Enabled Dithered Shadows when using Alpha Testing with "Dithered Transparency"
 - Shader Generator: fixed Outline in Single-Pass Stereo rendering mode (VR)
 - Added 26 MatCap textures
 - Reorganized the Textures folder